hl7au/au-fhir-pd/pages/_includes/au-pd-healthcareservice-search.md

 -----------
 **Search: Connection Type (Service Interface)**

-Chaned search (via Endpoint) based on token for a protocol to be used to connnect to the endpoint.
+Chained search (via Endpoint) based on token for a protocol to be used to connnect to the endpoint.

 `GET [base]/HealthcareService?endpoint.connection-type=[system]|[code]`